Unlock & wissensART present

 Chalk writing self-attributed by French theorist Guy Debord, Rue de Seine, Paris, ca. 1952.

-This postcard was printed by a local commercial publisher as an amusing anonymous message, first in 1953 and again in this hand-coloured version ca. 1963.
+This postcard (15×10,5 cm) was printed by a local commercial publisher as an amusing anonymous message, first in 1953 and again in this hand-coloured version ca. 1963.

 Image courtesy of Mehdi El Hajoui.